This post shows students and new users steps to change or turn On or Off built-in administrator account lockout in Windows 11.

 That should do it!

-This post showed you how the enable or disable administrator account lockout policy in Windows 11.
-If you find any error above or have something to share, please use the comment form below.
+This post showed you how the enable or disable the administrator account lockout policy in Windows 11.
+Please use the comment form below if you find any errors above or have something to share.

 […] Windows administrator can change all account passwords.
 However, a standard user account can only change their password, […]